BenjaminPitts/Laravel-React/README.md

 1. exit heroku psql with `\q`
 1. run `git push heroku master`
 1. run `heroku open` to see app (note this uses your heroku postgres database, which will have different data than your local db)

+### Check your app on heroku

+- `git push heroku master`
+- `heroku open`
+- go to `/index.html` to see the react app, the root will be default Laravel info.

 ## Rerunning local after initial set up